 Below are our recommendations for the best Mini LED TVs you can buy.
 For more options, see our picks for the best OLED TVs, the best gaming TVs, and the best sports TVs.
-You can also vote on which ones you want us to buy and test, and you can read our article about the 2025 TV lineup from every brand.
+You can also vote on which ones you want us to buy and test, and you can read our 2026 TV lineup article to learn about the new Mini LED models being released later this year.

 -